samlane-ma/droplet-monitor/README.md

 This will:
 * install plugin files to the Budgie Desktop plugins folder

-This version of Droplet Monitor is experimental and was designed to move away from depending on libsoup2.4 in case there is a transition period.
-(On the Budgie panel, it is impossible to have an applet that uses libsoup2.4 and an applet that uses libsoup3 installed at the same time).
+This version of Droplet Monitor drops libsoup2.4 and uses libcurl instead, to avoid any conflicts during a transition to libsoup3 (as it is impossible to have an applet that uses libsoup2.4 and an applet that uses libsoup3 on the panel at the same time).

-It uses libcurl, and the parts of the curl-vala project by Richard Wiedenhöft. https://github.com/Richard-W/curl-vala
+It makes use of parts of the curl-vala project by Richard Wiedenhöft. https://github.com/Richard-W/curl-vala